Primary : Developing a Love for Learning

 Why Montessori?
 “When I first started working at Shady Oaks, I found it to be very helpful to me personally.
 I wish I had the opportunity all the children are getting; I don’t think learning would have been such a struggle for me.
 Now this is where my heart and soul are.
 I have been able to grow and blossom over the years as I see the children doing every day.”

 Christina was born right here in Shasta County and was raised in a large Italian family which instilled in her that love and respect are the foundation of our lives.
 Walking through the front door of the Children’s House at Shady Oaks in 1997 she immediately felt at home witnessing the gentleness from the staff, and the pure joy on the children’s faces when completing a simple task such as buttoning their own shirt or pouring their own glass of water.
 She realized Montessori is where she needed to be.
 For more than 20 years Shady Oaks truly has been her home away from home as she assisted in the Primary Classrooms and also pioneered the Infant Program at Shady Oaks.
 Christina holds an AA degree in Early Childhood Education from Shasta College.
+She completed her Montessori Teacher Training Program from North American Montessori Center (NAMC).
 She enjoys camping and league bowling.

 Why Montessori?
 “I truly feel that every child deserves to be treated with dignity and respect.
 Children are beautifully unique individuals with many different interests.
 Our program encourages this individuality and independence and we strive to nurture these wonderful little humans to be the best that they can be.”

 Divya grew up in Redding, CA, and her Indian culture instilled respect for others, valuing the needs of a community over her own, loyalty to elders and working independently.
 She holds a degree in Child Psychology from San Jose State University and from the start Divya knew she had a passion for working with young children.
 Along with English, Divya fluently speaks three other languages, Gujarati, Hindi, and Punjabi.
 Divya’s hobbies include swimming, boxing, biking, sports, and music.
-Divya is currently pursuing her AMI Primary Montessori training through Montessori Northwest in Portland, Oregon.
+Divya has her AMI Primary Montessori certification through Montessori Northwest in Portland, Oregon, along with a Masters of Education from Whitworth University.

 Why Montessori?
 “When I first started working as an assistant in a Primary Class at Shady Oaks, what stood out was how independently a child works throughout the day.
 I was drawn to the Montessori classroom because of how all the materials are connected with each other.
 The fascination of how the materials connect to the growth of the child is what led me to pursue my AMI training.
 Montessori gives the child an opportunity for hands-on learning through an environment that accommodates their natural development.”